garv-shah/brain/content/notes/School Subjects/Algorithmics/SAT/Garv's SAT- Friendship Network.md

         predecessor[node] = null
         unexplored_list.add(node)

-    distance[start] = 0
+    // starting distance has to be 0 distance[start] = 0

+    // while more to still explore
     while unexplored_list is not empty:
         min_node = unexplored node with min cost unexplored_list.remove(min_node)

-        for each neighbour of min_node:
+	    // go through every neighbour and relax for each neighbour of min_node:
             current_dist = distance[min_node] + dist(min_node, neighbour)
             // a shorter path has been found to the neighbour -> relax value